Radek-Wawrzyk/e-sphere-frontend-challenge/README.md

 To get started with the project, follow these steps:

-1)Clone the repository to your local machine
+1. Clone the repository to your local machine

 ```bash
 git clone https://github.com/Radek-Wawrzyk/e-sphere-frontend-challenge.git
 ```

-2)Install dependencies
+2. Install dependencies

 ```bash
 cd e-sphere-frontend-challenge
 yarn
 ```

-3)Start the development server:
+3. Start the development server:

 ```bash
 yarn dev